-- Unlocked The sector is unprotected and protection can be changed by a simple command.
-The protection state defaults to unprotected after a power cycle, software reset, or hardware reset.
-The Block Protection bits may be used to protect a sector/sectors. - Dynamically Locked A sector is protected and protection can be changed by a simple command.
-The protection state is not saved across a power cycle or reset. - Persistently Locked A sector is protected and protection can only be changed if the PPB Lock Bit is set to 1.
+- ■Unlocked The sector is unprotected and protection can be changed by a simple command.
+The protection state defaults to unprotected after a power cycle, software reset, or hardware reset. - ■Dynamically Locked A sector is protected and protection can be changed by a simple command.
+The protection state is not saved across a power cycle or reset. - ■Persistently Locked A sector is protected and protection can only be changed if the PPB Lock Bit is set to 1.
 The protection state is non-volatile and saved across a power cycle or reset.
 Changing the protection state requires programming and or erase of the PPB bits